kuangzijian/Image-Stitching-and-Perspective-Correction/README.md

 :-------------------------:|:-------------------------:
 ![3](https://github.com/kuangzijian/Image-Stitching-and-Perspective-Correction/blob/main/results/ransac_matching.png) | ![4](https://github.com/kuangzijian/Image-Stitching-and-Perspective-Correction/blob/main/results/stitching_result.png)

-### Use OpenCV to detect and visualise the lines in the image and Compute the Vanishing point and visualise on the image.
+### Use OpenCV to detect and visualize the lines in the image and Compute the Vanishing point and visualize on the image.

 ```
 - Computing Hough Lines and Vanishing Point